robfatland/serverless/azure/tutorial.md

 With VSCode running use ctrl + j to bring up a tabbed console in the lower part of the IDE.
 This acts as a kind of control center while the pane above it acts as a file editor.

+Type ctrl + shift + p to bring up the Command prompt.
+Type `Azure Sign In`, select, and authenticate.
+You should now be authenticated into your Azure account from your local (Development System) instance of VSCode.

 To engage with the Azure cloud and Azure Functions using VSCode: Click the A-like or tent-like Azure icon in the left sidebar.